RebelToolbox/RebelDocumentation/tutorials/export/exporting_projects.rst

 The default options are often enough to export, so tweaking them is usually not necessary.
 However, many platforms require additional tools (SDKs) to be installed to be able to export.
-Additionally, Godot needs export templates installed to create packages.
+Additionally, Rebel Editor needs export templates installed to create packages.
 The export menu will complain when something is missing and will not allow the user to export for that platform until they resolve it: